 The covalence of nitrogen in N2O5 is 4.

 Nitrogen has 5 valence electrons.
 It needs 3 electrons to complete its octet.
-It can share three valence electrons with nitrogen atom to acquire stable electronic configuration to form N2.
+It can share three valence electrons with the nitrogen atom to acquire a stable electronic configuration to form N2.

 Nitrogen combines with oxygen to form a number of oxides having various oxidation states.
 Nitrogen has a tendency to form pi-pi multiple bonds.
 Nitrogen shares it four pair of electrons with oxygen, therefore nitrogen covalency is four (4) in N2O5